 During the Second World War the WEA effectively ran the College, and it continued to have an important role in the delivery of University College’s extra mural classes after 1945.
 After Leicester University was awarded its charter in 1957, Vaughan College found it increasingly hard to maintain it distinctiveness.
 However, the University did recognise the importance of having a dedicated building in the centre of the City and in 1962 a new college building was opened replacing the 1908 building, which was demolished during the building of Leicester’s ring road.
 This building continued to offer a variety of different courses and also remained a teaching space for the WEA.

 In 2013 Leicester University decided to close the College, 151 years after the College began.
 Part-time teaching of HE-Level courses was moved to Leicester University’s main campus, delivered by the Vaughan Centre for Lifelong Learning.
-In September 2016, Leicester University’s Council made the decision to end the work of the Centre for good.
-Only one course continues to recruit and the Centre will be closed in 2020.
+In September 2016, Leicester University’s Council made the decision to end the work of the Centre and it closed in 2020.

 Adult education continues to be as important now as it was in David and Margaret Vaughan’s time.
 Adults have the right to be able to develop, learn, re-skill, enhance their career opportunities, perhaps more now than ever before in world where we no longer expect a ‘career for life’.
 Moreover, adult education has a considerable impact on individual’s personal development, mental health and self-esteem; for some it is life-changing.
 In addition to these, adult education keeps the grey cells active, demonstrating that education is as important in the third and fourth age, as it is in the early ages.